githubnext/githubnext/README.md

-# githubnext
+# GitHub Next

-A public point of contact for GitHub Next
+This repo is a public point of contact for the GitHub Next team!

+For more about us, visit [githubnext.com](https://githubnext.com)

+✌️❤️